Safer animal crossings with new Mandai Wildlife Bridge

 "When there are two forest patches, some animals won't cross, but some will.
 (The bridge) forms a safe passage for these animals," said Ms Chua.

-Another function of the bridge is to promote movements between different animals to allow them to breed with each other, improving the genetic diversity of species.
+Another function of the bridge is to promote movement of animals to allow them to breed with each other, improving the genetic diversity of species.

 Increased connectivity also helps restore ecological processes such as the dispersal of plant species by animals, said Ms Chua.